 Kensaku Amano is a staff writer of the Sankei Shimbun City News Department.

-Kinya Fujimoto is Beijing bureau chief of the Sankei Shimbun.
+Kinya Fujimoto is a deputy editor of the Sankei Shimbun.
+He was Beijing bureau chief of the Sankei Shimbun.

 Koichi Furusho is the Director of the Japan Institute for National Fundamentals and former Chief of Staff, Maritime Self-Defense Force.